bfontaine/clr/README.md

 # clr

 WARNING: This is an old program which I’m attempting to modernize.
-It hasn’t been updated since 2012.
+I started it in 2009 and it hasn’t been updated since 2012.